Symphony (n): sounding together.

 What happens if we say no to God’s grace and turn away from His love through disobeying Jesus’ Word (which is to commit a sin)?
 Does God stop trying to offer his fullness of grace to us?
 Absolutely not!
 With the sacrament of reconciliation (confession) God carves out a space in our world for us to return to him and encounter anew his mercy and love.
 Grace in place of grace.
 The Catholic Christian life symphonic includes so much more than we can ask for or imagine.
 Its a much fuller picture of a life with God than what is offered within the protestant context of Christianity.
 And it brings us to the fullness of peace that Jesus said the world cannot give.(see John 14:27)

-There is much more I could share.
-In fact, it would take an eternity to share because there is no way we can exhaust the grace of God.
 If you are a seeker or a Christian from some other denomination and want to look more fully at what makes being a Catholic Christian distinct from everything else in the world feel free to message me by going to the “About Me” section of my site (those words are at the top of this webpage) or you can explore further at some websites that I have found helpful as you begin to set out on the journey!

 May Christ’s grace and peace fill you abundantly and I pray you discover this amazing symphonic faith found in its fullness within the Catholic Church!!!